cchdo/exchange/README.md

 ISO Country Codes
 -----------------
-No pull requests/accepted, TODO: Write a description of the format.
+No pull requests accepted, TODO: Write a description of the format.
 (Uses third party dataset)